feincms/feincms3-cookiecontrol/README.rst

    :width: 400
    :alt: Consciously embed a YouTube video

 If users do not consent to your cookie policy, embedding third party scripts or iframes might violate data protection laws, since personal data is transfered to a third party without the users knowledge or consent.
 One way is to disable third party content alltogether or selectively asking users to consent to the data policies of specific providers.
 The letter is accomplished by the 'conscious embed' functionality.

+You have to install the ``feincms3-cookiecontrol[embedding]`` extra for this to work.

 Extend default providers in your ``settings.py``: